 Do I need an immigration lawyer if I have a DUI conviction?

 Both a Temporary Resident Permit and a Criminal Rehabilitation application can be submitted without legal representation.
-Furthermore, Deemed Rehabilitated does not require an application, and therefore representation, at all.

 However, it is advised that individuals looking to maximize their chances of entry seek the assistance of a professional Canadian immigration lawyer.
 Temporary Resident Permit and Criminal Rehabilitation applications can be confusing, and are often denied if the applicant fails to fill in the required information or abide by all the regulations.
 Even sending the application to the incorrect consulate can result in it never being reviewed at all.
 Canadian immigration lawyers assist the individual in completing and submitting this form, to ensure that it is not automatically denied on a technicality.
 In addition, the role of a Temporary Resident Permit or Criminal Rehabilitation Application is to argue that the individual needs to enter Canada, and does not pose a risk to Canadians.
 Therefore, an experienced lawyer can assist in the construction of this argument by advising on relevant evidence to include and supporting the individual’s collection of documents.